-STAR (Stabilization - Treatment - Assessment - Reintegration) outpatient treatment and partial hospitalization for children and adolescents 6-17 years old with serious behavioral and/or emotional difficulties in a structured and therapeutic environment.
+STAR (Stabilization - Treatment - Assessment - Reintegration) outpatient treatment and partial hospitalization for children and adolescents 6 to 17 years old with serious behavioral and/or emotional difficulties in a structured and therapeutic environment.
 Children remain in the program throughout the day, receiving treatment in a group setting.
 Treatment occurs in a school-like setting.
 Extensive work with the family members is a key offering of this program.

-The clinic serves children and adolescents up to age 18years old with emotional and behavioral disorders including ADHD, anxiety, mood and adjustment disorders.
-A multidisciplinary team of child and adolescent psychiatrists, child psychiatry fellows, psychiatry residents and social workers staff the clinic to provide evaluations and individualized treatment.
+The clinic serves children and adolescents up to age 18 years old with emotional and behavioral disorders including ADHD, anxiety, mood, and adjustment disorders.
+A multidisciplinary team of child and adolescent psychiatrists, child psychiatry fellows, psychiatry residents, and social workers staff the clinic to provide evaluations and individualized treatment.
 The clinician works closely with the school and other agencies involved in the child's care.
 Individual, family and group therapy and medication management are offered.
-Eight parent Training sessions for parents of children ages 3-8 years old are held Monday mornings every other week.
+Eight parent training sessions for parents of children ages 3 to 8 years old are held Monday mornings every other week.
 New afternoon groups have been added: Self Esteem for Teenage Girls, Anger Management for elementary school-age children and Social Skills for children and adolescents.